zce/zce-cli/README.md

 #### Create Your Template

-To create and distribute your own template, refer to [How to create template](doc/template.md)
+To create and distribute your own template, refer to [Create new template](doc/create-template.md).

 > Maybe fork an official template or use [zce-templates/template](https://github.com/zce-templates/template) is a better decision.